SSC PACIFIC SPACE SYSTEMS

 In addition to supporting major space programs of record, SSC Pacific is focused on developing space systems that assure their relevance in the future battlefield by incorporating dynamic constellations of heterogeneous, adaptive and reconfigurable platforms of various sizes and capabilities, all able to operate in denied or degraded environments.

-SOME OF SSC PACIFIC’S CURRENT SPACE EFFORTS
+SOME OF SSC PACIFIC’S CURRENT SPACE EFFORT

 Mobile User Objective System (MUOS): MUOS is a Military Satellite Communications (MILSATCOM) system that supports a worldwide, multiservice population of users in the ultra-high frequency (UHF) band.
 The MUOS system provides increased communications capabilities to newer generations of tactical radios through Wideband Code Division Multiple Access (WCDMA) cellular technology, while still providing interoperability with legacy UHF terminals.